cjburgos/sawtooth_sc/README.md

 `$ node index.js --T [string] --Verb [ Create | Update ]`

-The --T argument needs will receive an object, in the form of a string,that will contain the properties required to create/update the Material.
+The --T argument will receive an object, in the form of a string,that will contain the properties required to create/update the Material.
 The properties are:

 - **ID:** the Material's ID (i.e. 001)
 - **Name:** the Material's name (i.e. Pizza)